PRIVACY POLICY

 Introduction

-Rise Against Domestic Violence SA NPC (“we,” “us,” “our”) is dedicated to safeguarding the privacy and personal information of all individuals who engage with us.
-This Privacy Policy explains how we comply with the Protection of Personal Information Act (POPIA) in South Africa, along with international data protection standards, including the General Data Protection Regulation (GDPR) where applicable.
+Rise Against Domestic Violence SA NPC ("we," "us," "our") is dedicated to safeguarding the privacy and personal information of all individuals who engage with us.
+This Privacy Policy explains how we comply with the Protection of Personal Information Act (POPIA) in South Africa.

 It outlines how we protect the personal data of clients, volunteers, employees, and other stakeholders, particularly given the sensitive nature of domestic violence, harassment, and related matters.